 52 Broadway, Denver, CO 80203

 Sweet Action Ice Cream isn’t afraid to play with unique ice cream flavors!
 Featured below is their green tea chocolate chip ice cream.
-Their flavors frequently change.
+While their flavors frequently change, there’s always something good on the list.
 A couple of fun options currently on the menu are Maple Walnut Caramel and Dark Rum Raisin.
-This dessert is pretty and daring.
+This dessert is pretty because it’s daring.

 Concourse Restaurant Moderne

 The Concourse Restaurant Moderne is in the spot which used to be the Stapleton Airport.
 The restaurant is known for more than their incredible desserts, due to entrees that people rave about!
 I would save room for the “Gold Bar,” which has hazelnut + chantilly on the inside and is covered with milk chocolate and topped with 24k edible gold leaf.